StaticJsCMS/static-cms/CONTRIBUTING.md

 ## Debugging

-`yarn start` spawns a development server and uses `dev-test/config.yml` and `dev-test/index.html` to serve the CMS.
+`yarn dev` spawns a development server and uses `dev-test/config.yml` and `dev-test/index.html` to serve the CMS.
 In order to debug a specific issue follow the next steps:

 1. Replace `dev-test/config.yml` with the relevant `config.yml`.
 If you want to test the backend, make sure that the `backend` property of the config indicates which backend you use (Github, Gitlab, Bitbucket etc) and path to the repo.